 we test every batch

-Enter the lot code number stamped on the back of your pouch or jar.
+For pouches and jars, enter the lot code number stamped on the back.
 The code begins just after "P.NO.:" and is generally 5 digits, plus a dash and one more number.
 Typically, it will be stamped in black ink beneath the expiration date.
+For cartons, enter the expiration date in this format MMDDYY (for example, 060125 for June 1, 2025).

 heavy metals in baby food: